FRRouting/frr/doc/user/bgp.rst

 To support this feature there needs to have ability to co-exist a (system-MAC, system-IP) pair with a (anycast-MAC, anycast-IP) pair with the ability to terminate VxLAN-encapsulated packets received for either pair on the same L3VNI (i.e associated VLAN).
-This capability is need per tenant VRF instance.
+This capability is needed per tenant VRF instance.

-To derive the system-MAC and the anycast MAC, there needs to have a separate/additional MAC-VLAN interface corresponding to L3VNI’s SVI.
+To derive the system-MAC and the anycast MAC, there must be a separate/additional MAC-VLAN interface corresponding to L3VNI’s SVI.
 The SVI interface’s MAC address can be interpreted as system-MAC and MAC-VLAN interface's MAC as anycast MAC.